pubeldev/OpenPrintTag/README.md

-# Prusa Material Data Format
+# OpenPrintTag

-This repository contains specification, documentation and utility scripts for the Prusa Material Data Format.
+This repository contains specification, documentation and utility scripts for the OpenPrintTag format.

 **This is a "raw" repository, you can access the compiled documentation on https://specs.prusa3d.tech/nfc**